Targeted Function Balancing: Proofs

-As for $(b)$ and $(c)$, I only thoroughly derive the asymptotic distribution of $(b)$, because that of $(c)$ comes from a similar argument.
-I begin by considering the distribution of $(b)$ given $X$ and $D$.
-Notice that under Assumption~\ref{asm:ci}, iid data, and condition (i) for the theorem,
+As for $(b)$ and $(c)$, we only thoroughly derive the asymptotic distribution of $(b)$, because that of $(c)$ comes from a similar argument.
+We begin by considering the distribution of $(b)$ given $X$ and $D$.
+Notice that under Assumption~\ref{asm:ci}, iid data, and condition (i) for the proposition,